galaxyproject/training-material/topics/assembly/tutorials/flye-assembly/tutorial.md

 >
 > > ### {% icon solution %} Solution
 > >
+> > Short summary generated by BUSCO indicates that reference genome contains :
+> > 1.
+2327 Complete BUSCOs (of which 2302 are single-copy and 25 are duplicated),
+> > 2.
+13 fragmented BUSCOs,
+> > 3.
+109 missing BUSCOs.
+> >
+> > Short summary generated by BUSCO indicates that Flye assembly contains :
+> > 1.
+2348 complete BUSCOs (2310 single-copy and 38 duplicated),
+> > 2.
+8 fragmented BUSCOs
+> > 3.
+93 missing BUSCOs.
+> >
-> > Short summary generated by BUSCO indicates that reference genome contains 2327 Complete BUSCOs (of which 2302 are single-copy and 25 are duplicated), 13 fragmented ans 109 missing BUSCOs.
-Flye assembly contains 2345 complete BUSCOs (2312 single-copy and 33 duplicated), 15 fragmented and 89 missing BUSCOs.
-These two assemblies have similar number of complete, fragmented and missing BUSCOs genes.
+> > BUSCO analysis confirms that these two assemblies are of similar quality, with similar number of complete, fragmented and missing BUSCOs genes.
 > >
 > {: .solution}
 >